LeonardoPerozo12/LeonardoPerozo12/README.md

   Music, playing or listening.
   Videogames
   Hanging out with my friends
+  Math

 This is my Mail if you need to reach me: leonardo.perozzof@gmail.com

+I'm always up to learning some cool stuff